chipx86/itermlauncher/README.md

 Installing iTermLauncher
 ------------------------

 Installation is simple.
-Just make sure you have node.js installed:
+Just make sure you have node.js installed, and run:

-    $ npm install itermlauncher
+    $ sudo npm -g install less

 To run it, just run: